Support for Creating Our Future Society

 Promotion of Investment and Financing for Energy

 Daiwa Energy & Infrastructure Co.
 Ltd. (DEI) was launched as the successor to the energy investment division of Daiwa PI Partners, and started operation on October 1, 2018.
 The company aims to provide new value as a member of an integrated securities group with a hybrid business model, and contribute to SDGs through investment and financing for renewable energy, infrastructure, and resource fields.

 Renewable Energy Power Generation Projects

 In the biomass power generation field, DEI has been steadily promoting the development of wood biomass power generation plants that use tree trimmings in Japan as their primary source of fuel.
 The development is underway with Green Thermal Co.
 Ltd., with which DEI has formed a capital and business alliance.
-The commercial operation of a plant in Yonezawa City, Yamagata Prefecture began in January 2018 as the first alliance project, while a plant has been under construction in Kamitonda, Wakayama Prefecture as the second project with an eye toward completion in 2020.
+The commercial operation of a plant in Yonezawa, Yamagata began in January 2018 as the first alliance project, and a plant in Kamitonda, Wakayama as the second project also began in June 2020.

 Initiatives for the Woody Biomass Power Generation Field